-Wrecked is a collection of imagined portraits of the ghosts of captains of ships sunk on the Goodwin Sands.
+Wrecked is an evocative collection of imagined portraits of the ghosts of captains of ships sunk on the Goodwin Sands.
 The sandbank lies off the coast of Deal, Kent, and is the world’s largest ships’ graveyard with roughly two thousand wrecks littered across it.

-Using The Lloyds List, the world's oldest weekly shipping news from as early as 1734, the details of each ship are researched.
-The name of the ship and the date it sunk are gilded in large letters top and bottom.
+The names of the ships are researched using using Lloyds List, the world's oldest weekly shipping news that started in1734.
+The name of the ship and the date on which it sunk are gilded in large letters on the top and bottom of each work.
 Using artistic licence, contemporaneous naval portrait paintings are reworked into Warholesque prints - transparent, frayed and ghost-like - then layered over unique sea paintings.

-The silkscreen-paintings pay homage to the unique tradition of the pub sign as monument to British social history and form an allegorical body of work that references both our longing for lost eras and the ship as symbolic of both economic development and the nation sate.
+These one-off silkscreen-paintings pay homage to the unique tradition of the pub sign as monument to British social history, forming an allegorical body of work that references both our longing for lost eras and the ship as symbolic of both economic development and the nation sate.

 The series here features ships that met their end on the notorious Goodwin Sands, but ships have floundered all over the world.
 I also research wrecks in other locations or occurred in years that are meaningful to you.

 Please contact me here to discuss bespoke commissions.